atangent/chad-CI-python/Test Requirements/tests-kyle.md

 - click element `input[type="submit"]`
 - ensure error message shows

-### Test case 7010 - R2 - Username must be non-empty when registering an account (B)
+### Test case 7010 - R2 - Username must be non-empty when registering an account (OBSOLETE; HTML DOES THIS, CAN'T BE TESTED)

 Assumptions:
 - none